arillo/silverstripe-gulp-plate/README.md

 **Important:**

-Every time you run build / watch / prod the generated theme will be deleted.
+Every time you run build / watch / prod the generated theme directory will be deleted.
 Don't make any changes in that directory.

 ## Folder structure